fiskaltrust/rollout-doc/middleware/README.md

 fiskaltrust provides an HTTP API that allows you to automate CashBox generation using configuration templates.
 This chapter describes the API and demonstrates a call using PowerShell as an example.

 #### API
 The execution of templates can be easily automated via our HTTP API.
-You need the template as JSON string, the AccountId and the AccessToken of the account (e.g. of the POSOperator) for which the template should be executed.
+You need the template as JSON string, the AccountId and the AccessToken of the account (e.g. of the PosOperator) for which the template should be executed.
 AccountId and AccessToken can be found in the fiskaltrust.Portal within the corresponding account (menu item: [`Company name -> Overview`](https://portal.fiskaltrust.de/AccountProfile) in the lower area there is the section `API Access`).

 ![Authentifizierung](images/accesstoken.png)